jspaniac/Assignment-Ideas/123/Ciphers/spec/spec.md

 # 123 Encryption Schemes
 ___
 ## Background
-Cryptography (not to be confused with crypto and blockchain) is a branch of Computer Science and Mathematics concerned with turning input messages (plaintexts) into encrypted ones (ciphertexts) that allow for safe transfer past adversaries.
-The most modern and secure of these protocols are heavily influenced by advanced mathematical concepts such that they can be proven to leak 0 information about the plaintext.
-As the Internet itself consists of sending messages through other devices to reach an eventual endpoint, this feature is crucial!
-Without it, much of the Internet we take for granted would be impossible to implement safely (giving credit card info to retailers, authenticating senders, secure messaging, etc.)
+Cryptography (not to be confused with crypto and blockchain) is a branch of Computer Science and Mathematics concerned with turning input messages (plaintexts) into encrypted ones (ciphertexts) that allow for discreet transfer past adversaries.
+The most modern and secure of these protocols are heavily influenced by advanced mathematical concepts such that they are proven to leak 0 information about the plaintext.
+As the Internet itself consists of sending messages through other devices to reach an endpoint, this feature is crucial!
+Without it, much of the Internet we take for granted would be impossible to implement safely (giving credit card info to retailers, authenticating senders, secure messaging, etc.) as anyone could gather anyone else's private information.

 ## Assignment
 For this assignment, you'll be required to implement a number of [classical ciphers](https://en.wikipedia.org/wiki/Classical_cipher) making use of your knowledge of abstract classes and inheritence to reduce redundancy whenever possible.
 Once completed, you should be able to encode information past the point of any human being able to easily determine what the input plaintext was!